 This refers to a type of attendance mode for RHD students.
-An RHD student who is required to conduct their research away from one of UQ’s three main campuses (St Lucia, Gatton, or Herston) is a remote student.
+An RHD student who conducts their research away from one of UQ’s three main campuses (St Lucia, Gatton, or Herston) may qualify as a remote student.

 Apply to the Graduate School to change your attendance mode to remote.